MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/upgrade-conversion-options.md

 ---
-title: Upgrade and Conversion Options for Windows Server
+title: Upgrade and conversion options for Windows Server
 description: Explains how to upgrade or convert Windows Server to newer versions, different editions, or switch between licensing options, such as evaluation, retail, and volume licensed. ms.date: 11/25/2021 ms.topic: conceptual